 In Dublin, WEEE Ireland has partnered with Recycle IT for over 20 years to help serve city and surrounding locations.
 This includes working with schools, charities and communities including residents associations and organisations of all sizes so they all can avail of safe electrical recycling opportunities.
 Recycle IT offer a drop off service in Clondalkin, Dublin 22 and deliver affordable recycling services to businesses across the city.
 To read about our work with WEEE Ireland please review the WEEE Ireland 2023 Annual Report.
 (Pages 48 -50).

 WEEE Ireland component material recovery performance exceeds the required target in all categories supporting resource efficiency and circularity in the WEEE sector.
-An average of 97% of material across the WEEE categories was recovered for use again in manufacturing or final energy recovery.
-In 2023 80% of material was recycled across all categories with an average recovery rate of 96% achieved.
+An average of 96% of material across the WEEE categories was recovered for use again in manufacturing or final energy recovery.

 Achievements